rachelm06/nurgent/README.md

 # NURGENT for Congressional App Challenge

 NURGENT is an app that allows users to find bathrooms near them in public.
 This app not only includes public bathrooms, but also free bathrooms from hotels, parks, hotels, bookstores, fast food restaurants, metro stations and more.

+Created by Rachel Wu, Eugene Xu, and Yuan Gao from the Bronx High School of Science